tkaryadis/squery-spark/README.md

 ## Design goals

-1. be like clojure (use clojure way/names, and spark's way after)
-2. be like [cMQL](https://cmql.org/documentation/) the MongoDB query language
+1. to have on Clojure syntax, and Clojure names, Clojure way (see [cMQL](https://cmql.org/documentation/) the MongoDB query language that is based on Clojure syntax)
-3. use macros, to avoid the need for namespace qualified names inside the queries
+2. use macro to use the Clojure operators inside the queries without namespace qualified names
+3. be simple as compact and simple as possible
-4. be programmable, no code in strings
+4. be programmable, no code in strings like SQL
 5. be simpler than all alternatives, Java,Scala,Python, including SQL

+Overall to feel as Clojure was a query language

 ## Example